 Capillus laser therapy devices use only medical grade laser diodes as a light source.
 What does this mean?
 You get the right amount of light energy exactly where you need it.
 Capillus uses lasers because the output penetrates deeper, better and is clinically proven to be therapeutic for their specific purpose.

-For light therapy to be effective it needs to reach the cells responsible for photobiomodulation.
+For light therapy to be effective, it needs to reach the cells that respond well to photobiomodulation therapy.

 LASER stands for Light Amplification by Stimulation of Emitted Radiation.
 This simply means that a source of light is amplified within a gain medium and emitted in a specific way.
 LASER produces a very intense beam of light which has the following properties: